Naresh-doniparti/kubernetes-workshop-with-springapp/README.md

 - It is used to pass environment variables to the container.
 - ConfigMap is a type in kubernetes which is used to store key value pairs.
 - You can also mount the configMap as files in the container.

+#SECRET
+- work in the same way as config maps.
+But, they will not be persisted.
+They will be stored encrypted in the master node.
+- All the features that config map supports is supported by secret except the fact that the secret is stored in a secured manner.

+#JOB
+- Similar to deployment, used for running a specific task.
+- Container will be stopped once the task execution is completed, and the status of the container will be set as COMPLETED.
+- Job will also be marked as successful completion of tasks.
+- Other features
+    - Can run multiple tasks serially/parallel
+    - can restart the job if the container fails for some reason
+    - Ability to run scheduled jobs using CronJob resource